Project-OpenBytes/portex/docs/source/schema/complex_types/record.rst

    -  -  ``fields``
       -  JSON array
       -  True
-      -  |  Each element in the array represent a field of the record,
+      -  |  Each element in the array represents a field of the record,
-         |  and the element order indicate the order of the fields.
+         |  and the element order indicates the order of the fields.

    -  -  ``fields.<index>``
       -  JSON object